Piers Haggard

-Piers Inigo Haggard, OBE (18 March 1939 – 11 January 2023) was a British director who worked in film, television, and theatre.
+Piers Inigo Haggard, OBE (18 March 1939 – 11 January 2023) was an English director who worked in film, television, and theatre.
+He was known for directing numerous television programmes and serials in a career which spanned over 40 years, and won a BAFTA TV Award for the musical drama serial Pennies from Heaven.
+His notable theatrical films included the cult classic horror film The Blood on Satan's Claw (1971), which is recognized as the progenitor of the folk horror genre.

+Haggard was also a founding member and the first chairman of the Directors Guild of Great Britain (DGGB), as well as a co-founder of Directors UK.

 Early life

 A member of the Haggard family, he was born in London, the son of Morna Gillespie and the actor, poet, and novelist Stephen Haggard.
 He was the great-great-nephew of the writer Sir Henry Rider Haggard.

 At the age of one, Haggard was evacuated with his mother and older brother Paul to New York where his paternal grandfather Godfrey Haggard was the British consul-general.
 Shortly after they left, his father wrote his sons a letter, which later that year was published in the Atlantic Monthly as "I'll Go to Bed at Noon: A Soldier's Letter to His Sons".
 Haggard and his mother returned to Britain after his brother's death from diphtheria.
 There a younger brother, Mark, was born.

 His father was a captain in the British Intelligence Corps.
 Sent to Egypt, he had an affair with a married woman, and when she broke off the affair, he committed suicide in 1943.
 In 1946, Haggard’s mother remarried and the family moved to Muckhart Mill Farm in Clackmannanshire, Scotland.
 He attended school at Dollar Academy, and between 1956 and 1960 studied English at Edinburgh University.
 While there, he was active in the dramatic society as an actor and director, and helped found the Festival Fringe Society in 1958.